Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: The perverse homotopy t-structure

+If $R$ is a $\Z/n\Z$-algebra, we can assume that $p$ (and therefore $n$) is invertible on $S$ by virtue of \cite[A.3.4]{em}.
+Applying the Rigidity Theorem \cite[3.2]{bachmanrigidity}, we can assume that $\mr{D}=\Shv(-_{\et})$.
+In this case, the result follows from \cite[IX.2.7.3]{sga4}. \end{proof}

 \begin{lemma} Let $S$ be a regular connected scheme and $R$ be a regular ring and let be the generic point of $S$.
 Then, the functor is conservative and t-exact with respect to the ordinary t-structure. \end{lemma} \begin{proof} The functor $\eta^*$ is t-exact.
+Assume that $f\colon C\rar D$ is a map in $\Shv_{\lis}(S,R)$ such that $\eta^*(f)$ is invertible.
+Then, for any integer $n$, the map $\Hl^n(\eta^*(f))$ is invertible.
+Since the functor $\eta^*$ is t-exact, the map $\eta^*\Hl^n(f)$ is invertible.